ajacksified/quorra/README.md

 var hexGrid = new quorra.Hexagonal({
   height: 64,
   width: 64,

-  gridType: 'square' // defaults to 'diamond'
+  // tilt to the right by 10 degrees
+  xTilt: 10

+  // tilt back by 10 degrees
+  zTilt: 10
 });

 // Get position of item on grid